Is Kriti Sanon Affected By Comparisons Between 'Panipat' And 'Bajirao Mastani'? Actress Opens Up

 Ever since the trailer of Arjun Kapoor-Kriti Sanon starrer 'Panipat' hit the internet, fans can't stop comparing the film with Sanjay Leela Bhansali's 'Bajirao Mastani'.
 There are many memes doing rounds on social media where Arjun Kapoor has been compared with Ranveer Singh and Kriti Sanon with Priyanka Chopra.

-Recently while speaking with Mid-day, the 'Bareilly Ki Barfi' actress reacted to these comparisons and also opened up about her recent meeting with 'Kashibai' Priyanka Chopra.
+Recently, while speaking with Mid-Day, the 'Bareilly Ki Barfi' actress reacted to these comparisons and also opened up about her recent meeting with 'Kashibai' Priyanka Chopra.

-The Actress Was Expecting Comparisons Between Both The Films
+The Actress Was Expecting Comparisons Between The Films

 "I was expecting comparisons when I signed the film.
 Padmaavat too was compared to Baahubali.
 The period of Panipat and Bajirao is similar," Kriti was quoted as saying by the tabloid.